-He recited its every chapter in Sanskrit language.
+Our Pandit recited its every chapter in Sanskrit language.
 Then, told the summary of the verses.
-The nearby mourners also came to listen the Purana.
+The nearby mourners also came to listen the Puran.

-We listened to the Garud Puranna.
-The Purana stated to offer Pinda, a ball made of barley flour or cooked rice in the milk-for ten days in order to free, the deceased from his ghost position.
-The Purana also directed the son of the departed person to execute the responsibilities.
+We listened to the Garud Puran.
+The Puran stated to offer Pinda, a ball made of barley flour or cooked rice in the milk-for ten days in order to free, the deceased from his ghost position.
+The Puran also directed the son of the departed person to execute the responsibilities.
 In my case, it was contrary.
 The eldest son passed away and I had to perform the sacred deeds.

-Dharmaraj, the god of death, gives justice to the deceased souls according to their sinful and noble deeds.
+Dharmaraj or Yamaraj, the god of death, gives justice to the deceased souls according to their sinful and noble deeds.
 Chitragupta, a record-keeper, keeps the records of humans' good and bad deeds.
 Nobody can hide his or her performances.
-The sun, the moon, water, wind, fire, sky, earth, heart, yama, day, night and evening all are the witness of humans' actions (Garud Purana, 3/16, p.31, 2009).
+The sun, the moon, water, wind, fire, sky, earth, heart, yama, day, night and evening all are the witness of humans' actions.
 They are the close observers.
-The Purana alerted human beings that nothing is secret.
-Yamaraj, the god of death, treats equally to all whether they are learned or stupid, rich or poor, capable or weak,(Ibid,3/29,p.33)

-Episode 3 is full of many fright stories, tortures and punishments for the sinners.
-There are 8.4 million naraks, the hell or the world of the dead (Ibid, 3/60p.38).
+The Puran alerts human beings that nothing is secret.
+Dharmaraj treats equally to all whether they are learned or stupid, rich or poor, capable or weak.
+Chapter 3 of the Garud Puran is full of many fright stories, tortures and punishments for the sinners.
+There are 8.4 million naraks, the hell or the world of the dead.
 It further says that except the physical body, only good deeds assist to travel to Yamalok.